WANTAGH CHAMBER OF COMMERCE BY- LAWS

 Section 7: Audit of Finances: The books of the Chamber shall be audited once per year pursuant to Article V, Section 7 of these by-laws by an audit committee appointed by the President and approved by the Board of Directors.

-a.
-Nominating Committee: At the June meeting of the Chamber, five members in good standing shall be elected by the members, none of them shall be an officer, but may be a Director or immediate past President.
+Section 1:a: Nominating Committee: At the June meeting of the Chamber, five members in good standing shall be elected by the members, none of them shall be an officer, but may be a Director or immediate past President.
 To qualify to serve on the Nominating Committee, members, other than Directors, must have attended at least three membership meeting in the twelve months prior to their election.

 c.
 Each nominee for office must be a member in good standing for one year as of the date of the election.

 d.
 The Nominating Committee shall notify the Recording Secretary, in writing, at least ten days before the July meeting of the names of the candidates selected.
 The Corresponding Secretary shall include a copy of the slate with the notice of the July meeting.

 Section 2: Independent Nominations: Nominations for officers and directors may be made from the floor during the July and September regular meetings and, upon being seconded, added to the slate to be voted on the October regular meeting.